-5.14 Readnoise/Gain File
+5.14 Readnoise/Gain Table

-This is a multiextension FITS file where each extension is a null FITS image.
-Each extension will have at least the following keywords in its header:
+This is a multi-extension FITS file where each extension is a FITS table with a single row.
+Each extension will have ESO QC READNOISE and ESO QC GAIN in its header with the read noise and gain estimate.
+The table replicates these results with the following columns:

-Keyword Type Description chipname char The name of the chip to for the current noise values readnois float The readout noise of the chip in units of electrons. gain float The gain of the chip in units of electrons per ADU
+Column Name Type Description 1 extname char The name of the chip to for the current noise values 2 readnoise float The readout noise of the chip in units of electrons.
+3 gain float The gain of the chip in units of electrons per ADU